ottocedeno/snowreport/README.md

 ## Installation

-The current verion of SnowReport is in beta but can be cloned down to your local environment.
+The current verion of SnowReport is in beta and can be cloned down to your local environment.

 In terminal, type: